rezrov - a pure Perl Infocom (z-code) game interpreter

 termcap, and curses interfaces.
 By default support is enabled in the

-``dumb'' module and ``termcap'' interfaces, and disabled in the curses
+"dumb" module and "termcap" interfaces, and disabled in the curses

-interfaces (because it doesn't work right :P ).
-You can
+interfaces (because it doesn't work right :P

-enable/disable support for it with the ``-readline'' flag: ``-readline 1''
+enable/disable support for it with the "-readline" flag: "-readline 1"

-enables support, and ``-readline 0'' disables it.
+enables support, and "-readline 0" disables it.

 Undo emulation works by creating a temporary saved game in memory between every command you enter.
 To disable undo emulation entirely, specify a value of zero (0).